negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 #### Natalie Gray, Meredith Pritchard, Judah Byars, Inhyeok Cho, and Emma Horner

 ## Introduction
 Traffic flow is a classic example of a complex system in which simple local rules lead to rich global behavior.
-Even when all drivers behaves “normally,” large-scale stop-and-go waves can appear.
+Even when all drivers behave “normally,” large-scale stop-and-go waves can appear.
 Studying these emergent traffic patterns can help us understand congestion, optimize road design, and test ideas about self-organization in dynamical systems.

 The Nagel–Schreckenberg (NS) model is a cellular-automaton framework used to simulate freeway traffic dynamics.
 It captures how traffic jams emerge as a collective phenomenon: when vehicle density increases, interactions between neighboring cars naturally lead to reduced speeds and stop-and-go patterns.